 James Bolton’s revered work on nests and eggs from 1807.
 Sold in pairs. early 19th Century antique hand colored copper plate engravings.
 The depictions are of the eggs nests with the birds.
 Ornithology common to Great Britain.
 These lovely old prints published in London in 1807.
 Harmonia Ruralis is an essay about the natural history of British song birds.
 It illustrated life sized figures of birds, male and female with natural attitudes.
 The prints are water colored copper plate engravings on a heavy wove paper.
 The colors are bright and vivid.
 There is some smudging, see the photos.
 Each piece measures 9 x 11 1/2″ and sold as Pairs.
 One price for both prints.

 Bolton Birds Nests Eggs and Birds from Harmonia Ruralis 1821

-A laborious craft of all those involved in producing something like Harmonius Ruralis by James Bolton.
-These Bolton Birds was published in 1821.
-First one had to find and identify the species of bird along with the nest.
-Second the illustrations had to be meticulously drawn, with the best accuracy.
-The image would be transferred onto a copper plate and engraved with burins.
-The paper was hard to acquire, and the engraver would have to re engrave another plate after just 300 strikes.
-The water colorists would die at young ages, due to licking tips of their paint brushes.
-Yet these old prints still exist in super fine condition and exemplary condition.
-That is mostly due to the quality of the rag paper.
-Paper was made of rag right up through the turn of the 20th Century.
-Coming from linen, flax, etc, NOT TREES, there was no acid in the paper.
-Very expensive to acquire, inconsistent, etc. TODAY Paper is made from trees, and was during the 20th Century, is highly acidic and does not last for long.
+The illustrations had to be meticulously drawn, with the best accuracy.
+After the image was complete, it was transferred onto a copper plate.
+Next the engraver etched the plate with engraver’s tools called burins.
+Paper was hard to find, and the engraver would have to re engrave another plate after 300 strikes.
+The water colorists would die at young ages, due to licking tips of their paint brushes with toxicity in it.
+Yet these Bolton nest prints still exist in exemplary condition.
+That is due to the high quality of the rag paper without acid in it.
+Paper was hand made of rag right up through the turn of the 20th Century.
+Coming from linen, flax, etc, NOT TREES, there was no acid in it.
+Paper was very expensive to make and not uniform in the 19th Century.
+Paper today (and during the 20th Century) made from trees which is high in acidity and does not last for long.